ElektraInitiative/PermaplanT/benchmarks/README.md

 2. Populate the database with example maps

 In order to benchmark the performance of the canvas, we need to populate the database with example maps.
-There are maps of different sizes and complexity, which are stored in a single CSV file called `maps.csv` in the `/benchmarks` folder.
+There are maps of different sizes and complexity, which are stored in a single CSV file called `map.csv` in the `/benchmarks` folder.
 The maps are stored in a CSV file because they are huge and it is easier to store them in a CSV file than in a database migrations, To populate the database with the maps, run the following command: